-> For sativa plants, the flowering period lasts for about a month longer than indicas, meaning it will take about 12 weeks.
+For sativa plants, the flowering period lasts for about a month longer than indicas, meaning it will take about 12 weeks.
 That being said, several haze strains will actually flower faster – more like 9 to 10 weeks long.
-Read the strain description before you order to be sure.
-Normally sativas will be ready for harvest the end of October.
+Read the strain-description before you order to be sure.
+Normally sativas will be ready for harvest at the end of October.

-> Need a fast sativa?
+Need a fast sativa?
 Super Silver Haze can be harvested a bit sooner than most Sativas and can usually be cut and dried mid-October.

 Autoflowering marijuana strains don’t rely on lighting changes, so they are somewhat easier to predict based solely on time.
 Once you see the first seedlings, you can expect the harvest to be ready in 10 weeks.